 - After that, breathe out along with lower down your midsections (torso) bring your head completely down to the ground.

 - Next, bring your knees close to the abdomen in a way that your thigh (upper region of thighs) touches the abdomen part and squeeze.
 It improves the strength of your abdominal region

 In the second alteration of Matsyasana, keep your legs straight on the ground.
 Exhale and lift your legs at 45 degrees off from the ground and remain in the pose for 15 to 20 seconds with retention of breath.
-But rest of your upper body is in the same position but the difference is you’ve to raise your legs that’s it.
+But the rest of your upper body is in the same position but the difference is you’ve to raise your legs that’s it.

 Tips for Beginners

 Don’t put too much pressure on your head as well as on your neck also.
 When you feel any strain or pain in the region of throat/neck, Stop the Fish Pose Immediately, for this raise your chest as much as you can.
-You also use blanket below to the head for comfort.
+You also use a blanket below to the head for comfort.

 Benefits of The Fish Pose (Matsyasana)

 - The fish pose to build your neck and upper back muscles stronger.

 - Matsyasana gives calmness to your mind, decreasing the level of anxiety, stress, depression, and fatigue.

 - Matsyasana is good for improving your posture.